The days following the success within the Vinrul stronghold were a blur.

 I was shocked.
 “Excuse me?”

 “I’m not just some person,” I snapped.
-“I was in the Kirin Tor.
-You have no reason not to trust me, especially after what just happened in the Nexus.”
+“I was in the Academy for Magic Users.
+You have no reason not to trust me, especially after what just happened.”

 “What are you here for, Sionis?” she pressed.
 “Tell me the truth.”

 “I’m here to help people like you,” I said.
-“Going to see Dalaran isn’t an insane request, Evanor, I don’t know why you’re acting like this.”
+“Going to see Udiria isn’t an insane request, Evanor, I don’t know why you’re acting like this.”

 “Because I know you’re defending your mind from me right now.
 You’ve got a spell in place, something that’s hiding your true intentions.
 I’ve seen it before a hundred times.
 Your dishonesty shines like a candle in the night.”

-“The dishonest you’re sensing has nothing to do with Amber Ledge,” I assured her.
+“The dishonesty you’re sensing has nothing to do with Amber Ridge or the Udirians,” I assured her.
 “I have secrets, yes, but maybe I wouldn’t feel the need to hide them behind a protective spell if I didn’t have you reading my thoughts!”